+C3 Dwellinghouses

+The main focus of the town centre for new business and retail activities will be encouraged along the central spine (the primary retail frontage defined in the Chelmsford Local Plan).

 Where residential uses are proposed in the areas of primary or secondary retail frontage within the central spine (as indicated on Figure 22) these should be on the upper floors of a mixed-use scheme, with ground floors comprising retail or other complementary uses.
 Outside of this and other areas of primary retail frontage (as indicated on the Chelmsford Local Plan Policies Map, Plan 6) residential uses may be appropriate at ground floor level.

-Meanwhile uses, including ‘pop-ups’, that allow for the temporary use of vacant buildings in the town centre are encouraged.
-Proposals for such uses will need to comply with the use classes outlined above.
+Temporary proposals for the use of vacant buildings within the use classes listed above including ‘pop-ups’, are encouraged.

-The main focus of the town centre uses and activities should be along the central spine (the primary retail frontage defined in the Chelmsford Local Plan).

-Policy SWF TC4: Town centre community facilities
+Community facilities